SquilliamX/Smart-Contract-Lottery-2024/notes.md

 ### Tests with Custom error notes

-When writing a test with a custom error, you need to expect the revert with `vm.expectRevert`.
+When writing a test with a custom error, you need to expect the revert with `vm.expectRevert()` and you need to end it with `.selector` after the custom error.

 Example:
 ```js